utkarshcmu/grafana.org/source/blog/2016-06-23-grafana-3-1-beta-released.md

 Grafana 3.1 beta is now available for download!
-In this release we have focused on making monitoring more collaborative by enabling Grafana users to easily share dashboards with others.
-We have also added a dashboards section to [Grafana.net](https://grafana.net) where you can disover and share dashboards for popular infrastructure and server applications.
+In this release we have focused on making monitoring more collaborative by enabling Grafana users to easily share and discover dashboard definitions.
+There is now a dashboards section in [Grafana.net](https://grafana.net) where you can discover and share dashboards for popular infrastructure and server applications.

 ## Release Highlights